 If you wanted to reduce all the Canon lenses available to only one to use on your camera, this would be the best pick.

-Sigma 17-50mm f/2.8 EX DC OS HSM FLD: With image stabilization, sharp pictures can be taken at shutter speeds up to 4 stops slower than without using stabilization.
+Sigma 17-50mm f/2.8 EX DC OS HSM FLD: With image stabilization, sharp pictures can be taken with a shutter speed that is up to 4 stops slower than without using stabilization.
 With the fast aperture and excellent zoom range, the lens is appropriate for everything from landscapes to portraits.

 Judging by the excellent customer reviews, users highly recommend this lens.
 It could be your first choice.